Greg Berlanti: Career

 In 1998, at the age of 26, Berlanti landed his first writing job on The WB's Dawson's Creek, where he quickly rose through the producing ranks from staff writer to executive producer.
 In 2000, when creator and then-showrunner Kevin Williamson decided to step away from the show, 28-year-old Berlanti was promoted to showrunner.

-Berlanti has spoken in many interviews about the importance of introducing a gay character into a primetime television show and featuring the first same-sex kiss between two men on U.S. network television on Dawson's Creek.
+Berlanti has spoken in many interviews about the importance of introducing a gay character into a primetime television show and featuring the first same-sex kiss between two men on American network television on Dawson's Creek.
 Speaking with The Hollywood Reporter, he stated, "In the beginning, there was resistance.
 When we did the Jack kiss on Dawson's Creek, everyone was tentative.
 But I took over the show and that was an important thing to me.
 If we were going to bring the character out, it seemed silly to me that he couldn't kiss."
 When asked what he would have done if the network had said no to the kiss, Berlanti added, "I was prepared to quit.
 I really was."

 Berlanti subsequently created two drama series for Warner Bros: Everwood and Jack & Bobby.
 He and his business partner Mickey Liddell struck a deal with Warner Bros. in March 2003 via Berlanti/Liddell Productions.
 By the age of 32, he had also already directed his first feature film, The Broken Hearts Club: A Romantic Comedy, which starred Timothy Olyphant, Zach Braff, Justin Theroux, and Dean Cain.
 After three years at Warner Bros., he moved to Touchstone Television in 2006 and set up Berlanti Television as his new production company.

 In 2006, Berlanti produced and wrote Brothers & Sisters for ABC, which aired for five seasons and featured the first same-sex legal marriage on network television.
 He replaced Marti Noxon, who departed the show because of creative differences.

 In 2007, Berlanti executive-produced Dirty Sexy Money for ABC, which aired for two seasons and featured the first recurring transgender character on primetime television.

 In 2008, Berlanti created and produced the ABC legal drama Eli Stone and, in 2012, the USA miniseries Political Animals.
 At ABC, he produced and worked alongside Jon Harmon Feldman, former Dirty Sexy Money showrunner, to create No Ordinary Family.
 In 2011, he shifted from ABC Studios back to its original home at Warner Bros.
 Television.
 For NBC, he produced The Mysteries of Laura, an American adaptation of the Spanish television series, which premiered on September 17, 2014, and Blindspot, which premiered on September 21, 2015.

 Berlanti directed the 2010 film Life as We Know It, starring Katherine Heigl and Josh Duhamel.
 He produced the film Pan for Warner Bros. under his Berlanti Productions banner; the film was released October 9, 2015.